What is a Parenting Plan?

 Which parent the child(ren) will reside with the majority of the time, which is required for purposes of any other applicable state and federal laws.
 This designation does not affect either parent’s rights and responsibilities under the Parenting Plan.

 Other examples that are unique to each family, and should be included in the Parenting Plan are: out-of-state and foreign travel; access to the child(ren) via phone, text or other electronic communication; choice of childcare; and, extra-curricular activities.

 Tennessee’s Child Support Laws

 As with Parenting Plan, child support is designed to benefit the child.
 Tennessee child support guidelines are based on each parent’s monthly gross income, but credit for in-home children and not-in-home children is taken into account.
 Additional expenses considered include the child(ren)’s health insurance premium, recurring uninsured medical expenses and work-related childcare.
 The number of nights per week the child(ren) spend with each parent is also included when determining the support obligation.

 While both parents share financial responsibility for supporting their child’s care under Tennessee law, one parent will often be required to pay child support to the other parent.
 The basic child support obligation (BCSO) determines the minimum amount needed to support a child based on both parents’ income.
 The party named Primary Residential Parent (PRP) receives child support while the Alternate Residential Parent (ARP) pays child support.

 Florida’s Child Support Laws

-Each parent has the responsibility to support his or her child financially.
+Each parent’s financial responsibility is calculated based on the information that is gathered.
+If the child spends at least 20% of the overnights in the year with a parent, then the Gross Up Method is used to calculate child support, which may reduce the amount of child support owed.
+Each parent has the legal responsibility to support their child financially.
 However, you should not pay more in child support payments than required by law.
-Hiring an experienced West Palm Beach child support attorney ensures that you are treated fairly under the law.
+Hiring an experienced child support attorney ensures that you are treated fairly under the law in your state.